 If you have time, visit Aberglasney House and Gardens, just a short journey from Llandeilo.
 The Garden Lost in Time features a Cloister Garden, Pool Garden, Stream Garden, an 18th century Yew Tunnel and an award-winning 'Ninfarium', an indoor garden with exotic plants from around the world.

 You may want to wander around St Davids before going on to Caerfai Farm.
 It's an organic dairy farm which uses various forms of alternative energy.
-You can buy their Cheddar and Caerphilly cheeses, organic milk, home made bread and croissants in the farm shop but note it's only open in the summer.
-If you've got time take a stroll to Caerfai Bay, it's just a five minute walk.
+You can buy their Cheddar and Caerphilly cheeses, organic milk, homemade bread and croissants in the farm shop but note it's only open from Whitsun until late September.

 All links will open in a popup window.